If a dog will not come to you after having looked you in the face,

 Nothing like a pup jumping around without reason, falling over its own feet and looking at you with total mischief in their eyes.

-Brilliant memories come running to my mind of our past pups, seeing them growing up, the many long walks and the lying on my lap when they were not the size of a bulldozer yet.
+Brilliant memories come running through my mind of our past pups, seeing them grow up, the many long walks and the laying on my lap when they were not the size of a bulldozer yet.
 And even when they eventually became the size of a bulldozer, they’d still try sitting on my lap.
 “Look, there’s a dog with human legs sticking from under it!”

 Wolf was the “once in your lifetime kind of dog” and he truly was one of a kind.